-During the Covid-19 lockdown period I am offering Online Open Access Qigong Classes.
+During the Covid-19 lockdown period, I am offering Online Open Access Qigong Classes at a reduced rate.

-Qigong (or Chi Kung) literally translates as ‘Qi practice’.
-It is a Chinese method of exercise that seeks to harmonise the mind, breath and movement of the body so as to cultivate resilient health and strength.
-There are 1000’s of different types of qigong with different functions, for instance martial and medical - in hospitals in China patients may be taught specific Qigong exercises as part of their treatment regime.
-Recently, I encountered a 73-year-old martial practitioner who, standing in a normal stance, could sustain the full effort to move him of men literally twice his size and half his age, however his muscles were incredibly relaxed and limber when you touched him.
+Qigong (Chi Kung) literally translates as ‘Qi practice’.
+It is a Chinese method of exercise that seeks to harmonise the mind and body movement so as to cultivate resilient health and strength.
+There are hundreds of different types of Qigong with different purposes, for instance, martial and medical - in traditional hospitals in China patients may be taught specific Qigong exercises as part of their treatment regime.

-The question of ‘what is Qi?’ tends to come up in Westerner’s minds – it is so imbued as a concept in the landscape of the traditional Chinese that the same query seldom arises and Chinese teachers often respond to it being raised with a degree of amusement: “Why would you even bother to ask that?!”
+The question of ‘what is Qi?’ tends to come up – it is such a fundamental concept in the traditional Chinese worldview that the same query seldom arises and Chinese teachers often respond to it being raised with a degree of amusement: “Why would you even bother to ask that?!”
 I feel that it remains a valid if elusive question.
 The concept of meridians as channels for Qi in the body relating to the different organs is a fundamental aspect of Traditional Chinese Medicine.
-One of my teachers, Chen Xiao Wang has said that Qi relates to the nervous system - certainly much qigong practice involves directing one’s mental focus within the body, inevitably involving the nervous system.
-However, in my own practice I have found it useful not to define Qi too rigidly.
-It provides a useful metaphor for a tangible relationship between the mind and body, akin to the manner in which the gears operate between the engine and tyres in a vehicle, to quote Chen Xiao Wang again.
-Qigong is more of a direct experiential than intellectual pursuit – knowing what something is does not necessarily provide a useful relationship with it.
+A teacher I studied with for many years, Chen Xiao Wang, has said that in the body, Qi is integral to the nervous system - certainly, much Qigong practice involves directing one’s mental focus within the body which inevitably involves engaging the sensory side of the nervous system.
+However, in my own practice, I have found it useful not to define Qi too rigidly.
+It provides a useful metaphor for a tangible relationship between the mind and body, akin to the manner in which the gears operate between the engine and wheels of a vehicle, to quote Chen Xiao Wang again.
+Qigong is more of a direct experiential than intellectual pursuit – the knowledge of what something is does not necessarily provide a useful relationship with it.

-The style of qigong that I have learnt is rooted in the ‘internal’ martial arts, with a strong focus on health, relaxation and strength.
-It involves working with the primary channels that run around the front and back of the midline of the body.
-A key aspect is putting the mind (not the thoughts!) into specific sites in parallel with fairly simple shapes and movements.
-These are not as complex or elaborate as those comprising T’ai-Chi, liberating the practitioner’s attention from the raw choreography to facilitate tangible experience of the effects upon the body and mind.
+My first and principal teacher is Adrian Murray, who I still study with ( www.dakuai.co.uk/who-is-adrian-murray.html ).
+The style of Qigong that I have learnt is rooted in the ‘internal’ martial arts, with a strong focus on health, relaxation and strength.
+It involves working with the primary channels that run around the midline of the body.
+A key aspect is putting the mind into specific sites in parallel with fairly simple movements.
+These are not as complex or elaborate as those comprising T’ai-Chi, liberating the practitioner’s attention from the choreography to facilitate a tangible experience of the effects upon the body and mind.